-Most platform leads are writing prompts and calling them specs.
-They are not the same artifact.
-The prompt describes what the agent should try.
+That incident is not an edge case.
+It's the canonical form of what happens when teams write prompts and call them specs.
+The prompt describes what you want the agent to try.
 The spec defines the contract it must keep.

 90%